-The joint venture company plans to develop an open pit mine at the La Demajagua sulphide gold-silver deposit on the Isle of Youth in south west Cuba with construction commencing in January 2023 and commissioning expected in June 2024.
+The joint venture company, Minera La Victoria SA, proposes to develop an open pit mine at the La Demajagua sulphide gold-silver deposit on the Isle of Youth in south west Cuba with construction planned to commence in October 2023 with commissioning in March 2025.

 The ore body has been subjected to 50,000m of historic drilling by Canadian companies and 28,000m of recent drilling by the joint venture.

 JORC Resources for the proposed open pit were updated by Western Australian mining consultants, Cube Consulting, and reported to ASX on 11 April 2023.